erckert/bindNode24/README.md

 ### Usage

-`develop_bindNode23.py` provides the code to reproduce the bindEmbed21DL development (hyperparameter optimization, training, performance assessment on the test set).
+All needed files and paths can be set in `config.ini`.

-All needed files and paths can be set in `config.py` (marked as TODOs).
+Pretrained model dictionaries for bindNode24 are available in `trained_model_dict/bindNode24`.

 #### Run code